PolusAI/tabular-tools/utils/polus-python-template/README.md

 The skeleton code can be run this way :
 From the plugin's top directory (with the default values):

-`python -m polus.plugins1.package1.package2.awesome_function -i /tmp/inp -o /tmp/out`
+`python -m polus.tabular.package1.package2.awesome_function -i /tmp/inp -o /tmp/out`

 This should print some logs with the provided inputs and outputs and return.

 ## Running tests
 Plugin's developer should use `pytest`.
 Some simple tests have been added to the template as examples.
-Before submitting a PR to `polus-plugins`, other unit tests should be created and added to the `tests` directory.
+Before submitting a PR to `tabular-tools`, other unit tests should be created and added to the `tests` directory.

 To run tests :